drBenway/pixi-vn-wiki/start/assets-management.md

     sound.add('bird', 'https://pixijs.io/sound/examples/resources/bird.mp3');
     sound.add('musical', 'https://pixijs.io/sound/examples/resources/musical.mp3');

-    // The game will not start until these asserts are loaded. await Assets.load('eggHead')
+    // The game will not start until these assets are loaded. await Assets.load('eggHead')

-    // The game will start immediately, but these asserts will be loaded in the background. // [!code focus] Assets.load('flowerTop') // [!code focus]
+    // The game will start immediately, but these assets will be loaded in the background. // [!code focus] Assets.load('flowerTop') // [!code focus]
 }
 ```